ganeti/ganeti/man/ganeti-extstorage-interface.rst

 mebibytes).
 The ``VOL_NEW_SIZE`` variable denotes the final size after the volume has been grown (in mebibytes).

-The amount of grow can be easily calculated by the scipt and is:
+The amount of grow can be easily calculated by the script and is:

 grow_amount = VOL_NEW_SIZE - VOL_SIZE (in mebibytes)